-Developed by Sean Cavanagh and Michael Drumm of CavanaghKelly, it is prepared in an informal style and provides a general overview of the practical options available to businesses and individuals.
-It forms part of a suite of guides developed on this topic.
+Developed by Michael Drumm and Sean Cavanagh of CavanaghKelly, it is prepared in an informal style and provides a general overview of the practical options available to businesses and individuals.
+It forms part of a suite of guides developed by CavanaghKelly on Business Rescue and Insolvency.